ChristopheBonnefoi/Manual_Archipelago_Super_Street_Fighter_2/README.md

 ## Patch Notes

+### Version 0.4.1: PopTracker Updates
+- Added items and locations to the PopTracker.

 ### Version 0.4.0: PopTracker Updates
-I have created the PopTracker, which is currently in beta, just like the apworld.
+I have created the PopTracker, which is currently in beta, just like the AP world.
 At this time, there is no defined goal on the tracker, and the auto-tracker feature with AP is not yet working.
 I am currently working on it.

 ### Version 0.3.3:
 - Renamed all checks related to character battles to improve the spoiler log and item pool.